 Give it a name of your choice.I've called mine MyMakoProject and looks like this in the solution explorer:

 Load the NuGet package into the project

-To install it from a local source, refer to the C++ NuGet instructions to find out how.
+The NuGet package you need is served up by TeamCity.
+If you would prefer to download the package and install it from a local source, refer to the C++ NuGet instructions to find out how.
 Otherwise, open the package manager by choosing "Manage NuGet Packages" after right-clicking MyMakoProject or References below it.

 This enables you to browse for the NuGet package you wish to install.
 For example: